natashamathur/MachineLearning/Homework3/README.md

 ## Donors Choose Top Projects

-**Finding the most exciting and likely to be funded Donors Choose projects** Data was sourced from a [2014 Kaggle Challenge](https://www.kaggle.com/c/kdd-cup-2014-predicting-excitement-at-donors-choose/data).
+**Finding the most exciting and likely to be funded Donors Choose projects.**

+Data was sourced from a [2014 Kaggle Challenge](https://www.kaggle.com/c/kdd-cup-2014-predicting-excitement-at-donors-choose/data).

 **The analysis is split into an initial exploration and visualization . . .**